 I’m so pleased to be introducing our guest today, K.M.
-Weiland, author of the wonderfully instructional blog, Wordplay, which has been one of the Top 10 Blogs for Writers for the last two years.
-She writes historical fiction and is the author of three books, including Outlining Your Novel: Map Your Way to Success.
+Weiland.
+She writes historical fiction and is the author of three books, including Outlining Your Novel: Map Your Way to Success, and has an awesome blog at Helping Writers Become Authors.
 You can also follow her on Twitter on @KMWeiland.
 Enjoy the post!

 We all know what a compelling character looks like.